Geny Catamo: Sporting CP

-On 11 June 2019, Catamo signed a professional contract with the youth academy of Sporting for 2 years.
+On 11 June 2019, Catamo joined the youth academy of Sporting CP from Amora FC in a loan deal.
+Catamo signed a professional contract with Sporting in September 2020 after spending the 2019–2020 season at the club's Cristiano Ronaldo Academy.
 He made his first bench for the first team in September 2021 against Porto, wearing jersey number 57.